Georgian police arrest more than 25 in clashes at gay movie premiere

 About a dozen anti-LGBT+ demonstrators and several priests held prayers outside another Tbilisi cinema.

-Georgia has witnessed a cultural clash between liberal forces and religious conservatives over the past decade as it has modernised and introduced radical reforms.
+Georgia has witnessed a cultural clash between liberal forces and religious conservatives over the past decade as it has modernized and introduced radical reforms.

 It has passed anti-discrimination laws in an effort to move closer to the European Union but homophobia remains widespread, LGBT+ rights groups have said.

-Director Levan Akin, who has described the movie as a “love letter” to Georgia and its traditions, said he felt “so much pride” that no cinema had cancelled the screenings.
+Director Levan Akin, who has described the movie as a “love letter” to Georgia and its traditions, said he felt “so much pride” that no cinema had canceled the screenings.